 My client’s worry about her kids being “behind” or “being the only ones out of class” was alleviated after we cleared the third chakra.

-There are both meridian and chakra clearing exercises in the video below, and you can download the free resource below which includes instructions you can save in the notes section of your phone to use whenever you need help making any tough decision.
+There are both meridian and chakra clearing exercises in the video below, and you can download the free resource by clicking here which includes instructions you can save in the notes section of your phone to use whenever you need help making any tough decision.

 Please share this link with anyone you think could benefit from https://bit.ly/ClearDecisions